o3de/o3de.org/content/docs/userguide/assets/game-sequence.md

 ---
-description: ' Learn the startup sequence for compiled &ALYlong; games and how to create the bootstrap.cfg file. '
+description: ' Learn the startup sequence for compiled Amazon Lumberyard games and how to create the bootstrap.cfg file. '
 title: Game Startup Sequence
 ---